 Lit with bright blue light, the Zakim Bridge is an instantly recognizable feature of the city skyline.
 In an interview with The Boston Globe, Miguel Rosales said, "The bridge is supposed to have the feel of a regal entry to Boston, the towers bathed in blue, the cables highlighted in gleaming white."

-Momentous tour of the Zakim Bridge, I am on the left with two friends wearing the required hard hats and work boots.
+On a tour of the Zakim Bridge under construction with friends wearing the required hard hats and work boots.